karthikeyan-ng/learn-and-apply-apache-kafka/README.md

 ./kafka-topics.sh --create --topic test-topic -zookeeper localhost:2181 --replication-factor 1 --partitions 4
 ```

+Here, `test-topic` is a topic name.
+Here `--replication-factor 1` refers to how many ZooKeeper replicates for this topic.
+Here `--partitions 4` refers to how many partitions you would like to create for this topic.

 ## How to instantiate a Console Producer?

 ### Without Key